cdelledonne/llresume/README.md

 ## Usage

-You can edit and compile the résumé on Overleaf or clone this repository and compile it yourself.
+You can edit and compile the résumé on [Overleaf][overleaf] or clone this repository and compile it yourself.
 Look into [main.tex](./main.tex) for a comprehensive example and for how to use this class.

 ## Showcase